dbos-inc/dbos-docs/docs/typescript/examples/kafka-alert-queue.md

 ## 1. Setting up App Schema

-Alerts have 3 enumerated alert statuses: ACTIVE (not assigned), ASSIGNED and RESOLVED.
-We define these statuses in utilities.ts:
+Alerts have 3 enumerated statuses: ACTIVE (not assigned), ASSIGNED and RESOLVED.
+We define these in utilities.ts:
 ```typescript
 export enum AlertStatus {
   ACTIVE   = 0,